So, about that yoga?

 Contact me for more information on how a corporate yoga wellness program can be implemented at your office!

-Goddess yoga is designed to help young women cultivate self-love, confidence, and compassion in a society that rejects feminine power and creates unrealistic expectations of what our bodies and roles should be through modern media.
+Fueled by my own experiences as a woman, Goddess yoga is designed to help other women cultivate self-love, confidence, and compassion in a society that rejects feminine power and creates unrealistic expectations of what our bodies and roles should be through modern media.

 Whether you are healing yourself physically, emotionally, or spiritually – I aim to provide a safe space for girls and women to practice yoga with a heart-strengthening flow, guided meditation, intention setting, and self-affirmations.
 Every woman is a beautiful force of nature with something to offer the world.